 Splitting the driving responsibilities with your spouse, neighbor, or coworker is a great way to prevent road rage.
 You’ll stress less, produce fewer carbon emissions, and save money on gas.
 You may even be able to bypass traffic if your commute includes an HOV (high-occupancy vehicle) lane for carpoolers like you.

-4. Be Proactive
+4. Be proactive.

 Traffic is unpredictable, but you probably know how much time it generally takes you to get to work.
-Be proactive and see what else you can do you prevent traffic from being such a constant issue in your day-to-day.
+Be proactive and see what else you can do to prevent traffic from being such a constant issue in your day-to-day.

 - Budget a little extra time into your commute.
 If you do encounter a bumper-to-bumper backup, construction, or other delays, you’ll still be able to get to and from work in a reasonable amount of time.